-After we successfully demonstrated driving the vehicle and egress from the vehicle in our first run, we tried to open the door.
-On our first attempt, we missed the door handle, as the robot was too far away from the door.
-After a small robot pose correction, we succeeded.
+In our first run, the first attempt at opening the door failed because the robot was positioned too far away from the door.
+After a small pose correction, the second attempt succeeded.
 The elapsed time for this task as well as all other attempted manipulation tasks are displayed in Table 3.